The following routine veterinary services and surgeries are offered at low-cost rates:

-Free Spay and Neuter surgeries of dogs and cats for residents of Blaine County.
-Pet owners drop off Wednesday mornings and pick up later that day.
-If needed, we can arrange to pick up your pets, bring them to our facility for surgery, and return them free of cost.
+Spay/neuter surgeries of dogs and cats for residents of Blaine County.
+Pet owners drop off in the morning and pick up later that day.
+If needed, we can arrange to pick up your pets, bring them to our facility for surgery, and return them.

 Neighboring Community Services

-Free spay/neuter surgeries for residents of Fairfield, Detrich, Richfield, and Shoshone.
-We can arrange a time to pick up your pet, bring them to our facility for surgery, and return them free of cost.
+Spay/neuter surgeries for residents of Fairfield, Dietrich, Richfield, and Shoshone.
+We can arrange a time to pick up your pet, bring them to our facility for surgery, and return them.
 This program is made possible through a generous grant from Pets for Life.

 Trap Neuter Release

-Mountain Humane also provides traps for feral and outdoor cats, so that they can be spayed and neutered and returned.
-All cats that get spayed and neutered through TNR (Trap-Neuter-Release) go home with an ear notch to signify to other people that they have been spayed or neutered.
+Mountain Humane also provides traps for feral and outdoor cats, so that they can be spayed or neutered and returned.
+All cats that get altered through TNR go home with an ear notch to signify to other people that they have been spayed or neutered.